 If you’re living with a fearful dog, they may begin to spend inordinate amounts of time in their kennel.
 Remember that while a kennel is a great teaching tool, it can also become a retreat for a dog who’s scared of facing the many terrors of an ordinary household.
 Sometimes, the kennel becomes a tool for avoiding growth.

-If your dog is able to manage their bladder in the home, if they’re no longer destructive around the house, but they’ve taken to “hiding” in their kennel, you may be at the point where learning is no longer occurring in the kennel.
+If your dog is able to manage their bladder in the home if they’re no longer destructive around the house, but they’ve taken to “hiding” in its kennel, you may be at the point where learning is no longer occurring in the kennel.
 At this time, you may wish to consider removing the crate.
 A confident dog is happier and healthier than a dog who’s scared all the time.
 If your dog is permitted to run to their hidey hole instead of facing fears, they’ll never learn that your home is really a safe place.
 If you’re unsure, consider consulting a pet behaviorist.

 WHAT IF YOUR DOG ALREADY HATES THE KENNEL?

 Some dogs simply hate being caged from the beginning.
 If yours panics in the cage or risks injury while trying to break out, consult a professional trainer.
 If your pup has learned to hate the kennel for whatever reason, you can usually change the animal’s mind with proper training.

 Most Important: Fix the Problem